 The Texas Legislature reformed the franchise tax over a decade ago to better reflect the modern sectors of the Texas economy, close tax loopholes, and to help finance a reduction in the school property tax.
-Legislative sentiment now continues to favor a phase-out or repeal of the franchise tax.
-TAM opposes exempting favored businesses from the tax if doing so leaves others to shoulder the entire burden.
-Moreover, TAM points out that because the franchise tax is low, broad, and is not imposed on employment or investment, reducing or eliminating the tax is not likely to produce significant...more
+Legislative sentiment periodically favors a phase-out or repeal of the franchise tax.
+TAM opposes exempting favored businesses from the tax, leaving others to shoulder the burden.
+Moreover, TAM points out that because the franchise tax is low, broad, and is not imposed on employment or investment, reducing, or eliminating the tax is not likely to produce significant economic gains to...more

 Electricity is a top three production cost for most manufacturers.
-Regulated monopoly utilities continue to push for “rate riders” that let them increase rates quickly, with very limited review.
-These rate riders disadvantage utility customers because they don’t provide a full picture of what a utility is earning before allowing another rate increase.
-In particular, riders often fail to account for cost reductions or increase revenues since the utility’s last full rate case.
-This can cause utilities to over-earn, forcing Texas businesses to pay more than they should for electricity....more
+Regulated monopoly utilities continuously ask for “rate riders” that let them increase rates quickly, with very limited review.
+These rate riders can disadvantage utility customers because they don’t provide a full picture of what a utility is earning before allowing another rate increase.
+In particular, riders tend to account only for increases in costs, while failing to account for offsetting cost reductions or increased revenues since the utility’s last full rate case.
+This can cause utilities to over-earn, forcing Texas...more

 A healthy workforce results in a more productive workforce.
-As we continue to navigate the COVID-19 pandemic, we are reminded of how quickly our global economy can be impacted due to illness — resulting in slowed manufacturing, the inability to get goods to consumers, job losses and lost tax revenue.
-Every year thousands of productive hours are lost due to sick time for students, employees and families.
+Our global economy can be impacted quickly due to widespread illness, resulting in slowed manufacturing, the inability to get goods to consumers, job losses, and lost tax revenue.
+Every year thousands of productive hours are lost due to sick time for students, employees, and families.
 TAM supports efforts to prevent infectious disease in the workplace and schools.
 In the words of Benjamin Franklin: “an ounce of prevention is worth a pound of cure.”
-TAM supports...more
+TAM supports the assurance of a healthy and productive workforce by eliminating...more